thedayisntgray/thedayisntgray/README.md

 - 💬 Regular speaker on AI, machine learning, and software development at industry conferences.
 - 📫 How to reach me: [Twitter](https://twitter.com/thedayisntgray) | [LinkedIn](https://www.linkedin.com/in/thedayisntgray/)

-**Notable Experience:**

-- **Identus Consulting**
-  Founder & AI Engineer
-  - Built AI solutions using **K-Means clustering** and **OpenAI**, improving recommendation accuracy and reducing spam for clients with over $100 million in revenue.
-  - Guided a startup as an advisor, offering expertise on **AI implementation** and **scalability** in the marketing sector.
-  - Planning & Scoping projects for **Healthcare** and **Private Equity** Firms.
-  - Managed months long software project to completion in the **Higher Education** space

-- **Test Double**
-  Senior Software Consultant
-  - Building Great Software for clients

-- **Pariveda Solutions**
-  Consultant
-  - Developed a vehicle estimation tool and integrated **KBB Instant Cash Offers**, reducing dealership transaction times by 40%.

-- **Pier 1 Imports**
-  Software Engineer
-  - Built a microservices that helped mitigate potential revenue loss by optimizing product classification and tariff management.

 **Education & Certifications:**

 - **Bachelor’s in Computer Science** – Abilene Christian University